TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/001 Introduction.md

 "launchBrowser: true".
 Change this to false, and the browser will not launch.

 You can do the same for the Blazor app.
-You can then either just hard refresh with <kbd>ctrl</kbd>+<kbd>F5</kbd>.\
-And in the console in Rider you can also click on the link with https to open a window.
+In the console in Rider you can also click on the link with https to open a window.\
+Whenever you restart the app, you can then just hard refresh the browser with <kbd>ctrl</kbd>+<kbd>F5</kbd>.
+This usually works.